vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 ### Basic usage examples

 ```
- # default run: launches the IQT-based filtering pipeline, selecting best models for gene trees and fitting
+ # default run: launches the IQT-based filtering pipeline, selecting best models for gene
+ #  trees and fitting
- # GTR+F+RATE models for the species tree search based on the supermatrix of concatenated, top-scoreing alignments.
+ # GTR+F+RATE models for the species tree search based on the supermatrix of concatenated,
+ #  top-scoring alignments.
  run_get_phylomarkers_pipeline.sh -R 1 -t DNA

- # Same as above, but adding molecular-clock analysis assuming a HKY85+G substitution model
+ # Same as above, but adding molecular-clock analysis assuming a HKY85+G substitution
- # and imposing a stronger filtering of input alignments based on kdetrees -k 1
+ # model and imposing a stronger filtering of input alignments based on kdetrees -k 1
  # and minimum average SH-like gene-tree support values of 0.8 (see manual for the details)
  run_get_phylomarkers_pipeline.sh -R 1 -t DNA -K -M HKY -m 0.8 -k 1.0